 Dark leafy greens are full of specific nutrients that can inhibit the growth of cancer. (i.e. carotenoids, folate, chlorophyll and fiber) They are also a natural source of glucosinolates, which helps the body to fight cancer by reprogramming cancer cells.
 Finally, studies have shown that they contain antibacterial and antiviral properties.

 Having a higher intake of Omega 3 fats has been associated with a 40% reduced risk of certain cancers.
-Cancer cells only use sugar as fuel, not fat.
+Most cancer cells use sugar as fuel, not fat.
 Therefore, consuming more fat will help to reduce inflammation and allow the body to starve and fight the cancer cells.
 Some foods that have a healthy ratio of Omega 3 fatty acids include: organic coconut oil, flax seeds, chia seeds, wild caught seafood and pasture raised eggs and butter.

 4. Organic Spices